U.S. official 'misspoke' about B-1 bomber deployment in Australia

-SYDNEY, May 15 (Reuters) - A U.S. official misspoke when he told a Senate committee in the United States this week about plans to base long-range B-1 bombers and other surveillance aircraft in Australia, a spokesman for Australia’s defence minister said on Friday.
+SYDNEY (Reuters) - A U.S. official misspoke when he told a Senate committee in the United States this week about plans to base long-range B-1 bombers and other surveillance aircraft in Australia, a spokesman for Australia’s defense minister said on Friday.

 “We are aware of the comments made by a U.S. official in Congressional testimony overnight.
-The U.S. government has contacted us to advise that the official misspoke,” the Australian defence spokesman said.
+The U.S. government has contacted us to advise that the official misspoke,” the Australian defense spokesman said.

 Reporting by Matt Siegel; Editing by Paul Tait